intel-analytics/ipex-llm/docs/docs/KerasStyleAPIGuide/Layers/convolutional.md

 **Parameters:**

-* `dim1Crop`: Int array of length 2.
+* `dim1Crop`: Length 2.
 Kernel dim1 of the three cropping dimensions.
 Default is (1, 1).
-* `dim2Crop`: Int array of length 2.
+* `dim2Crop`: Length 2.
 Kernel dim2 of the three cropping dimensions.
 Default is (1, 1).
-* `dim3Crop`: Int array of length 2.
+* `dim3Crop`: Length 2.
 Kernel dim3 of the three cropping dimensions.
 Default is (1, 1).
 * `dimOrdering`: Format of input data.
-Either 'CHANNEL_FIRST' (dimOrdering='th') or 'CHANNEL_LAST' (dimOrdering='tf').
-Default is 'CHANNEL_FIRST'.
+Either 'th' (Channel First) or 'tf' (Channel Last).
+Default is 'th'.
 * `inputShape`: Only need to specify this argument when you use this layer as the first layer of a model.
 For Scala API, it should be a [`Shape`](../keras-api-scala/#shape) object.
 For Python API, it should be a shape tuple.
 Batch dimension should be excluded.

 **Scala example:**